 Features and functions

-To help you choose and decide, we have created an overview of possible features and functions (selection) as well as costs.
+To help you choose and decide the right partner, we have created an overview of possible features and functions (selection) as well as costs.

 You can use a different platform for each single or album that you release (note that you should only use one platform/provider for one release).
 This means that a service provider or partner can bring one or more of your releases to the desired social media or streaming and download platforms.
 Take a closer look at the partners because not all of them have the same selection of streaming, download and social media platforms and, ideally, decide on a provider with whom you want to work in the long term.
 It's similar to your bank or e-mail accounts: multiple accounts can quickly become confusing and mean extra work for your next career step.
 Hence, choose the music platform that offers you the most suitable features and through which you would like to commission all your releases.
-If you are not satisfied, you can of course change and move your existing releases to another platform if you wish (learn more about it at the end of this article).
+Should you not be fully satisfied, you can of course change for example from Distrokid to Tunecore or from LANDR to MusicHub etc. and move your existing releases from one platform to the other if you wish (learn more about it at the end of this article).